 You can transfer up to $500,000 with XE online, but you can talk to a specialist within the company if you are looking to send more.

 PaySend will allow you to send up to $1,000 per month with no additional documentation after creating your account every six months.

-To increase those limits, you’ll need to provide proof of ID such as a passport or driving license, and proof of address.
-For large sums over $10,000 you may also need to provide a utility bill, a bank statement, employer payslips, or anything else that will prove source of funds.
+To increase those limits, you’ll need to provide proof of ID such as a passport or driving license and proof of address.
+For large sums over $10,000, you may also need to provide a utility bill, a bank statement, employer payslips, or anything else that will prove the source of funds.

-You can send up to $1million with Wise when sending to the US.
-However, the company is less clear on their sending limits when transferring money out of the US, so you may want to check this carefully if you are looking to send a large sum abroad as a US resident.
+You can send up to $1 million with Wise when sending to the US.
+However, the company is less clear on their sending limits when transferring money out of the US, so you may want to check this carefully if you want to send a large sum abroad as a US resident.

 The best way to send your money abroad really depends on a number of mitigating factors surrounding your transfer.
-You have a number of choices to get your money to your recipient, with the two main options being either your bank or a specialist transfer provider.
+You have several choices to get your money to your recipient, with the two main options being either your bank or a specialist transfer provider.

-Specialist transfer providers such as WorldRemit and XE are able to offer international transfers for lower fees than traditional banks, which is why they’re increasingly the number one choice for people regularly sending money abroad.
+Specialist transfer providers such as WorldRemit and XE can offer international transfers for lower fees than traditional banks, which is why they’re increasingly the number one choice for people regularly sending money abroad.